Microsoft Windows 95/98/Me

 Arial , Arial Black , Courier New , Impact , Monotype.com , Times New Roman , Verdana , Vera Humana 95 , Metropol 95 .

-• If you have non-Russian Windows, you probably also need system Cyrillic *.fon fonts for some rare situations like ALT= tag Russian text displaying.
+• In case you have non-Russian Windows, you probably also need *.fon fonts from Cyrillic system for some rare situations like ALT= tag Russian text displaying.

 BTW, there is a useful tool to display additional TrueType font properties, including character set and code pages, in the font properties dialog box.
-Check out the Windows 95 font properties extension .
+Check out the Font properties extension .

 Keyboard Setup: